 The solera is a very systematic and controlled way of exposing the wine to oxygen and the flor and this combined with the various methods of fortification are what make each of the seven styles of Sherry unique.
 Again, all made from white grapes and predominately from the Palomino variety, Sherry ranges from dry to sweet, and from light in color and body, to dark in color and almost syrupy in body.

-Oloroso – meaning “intensely aromatic,” this Sherry is aged for long periods and without the velo de flor.
+Meaning “intensely aromatic,” this Oloroso Sherry is aged for long periods and without the velo de flor.
 Full-bodied and made from pressed juice, olorosos are also more fortified with grape spirits before spending six to eight years on average in the solera.

-Crema – originally created for export to Britain, crema is made by typically adding a minimum of 11% residual sugar to oloroso.
+Crema Sherry was originally created for export to Britain, crema is made by typically adding a minimum of 11% residual sugar to oloroso.
 This sweet, syrupy runs between 15.5% to 22% ABV.

 Places to Visit in the Sherry Triangle